-Competing interests.
+590 Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 The authors thank Kevin Burris and Luke Allen for their helpful feedback and support throughout the entirety of this project.
+Brian Colle, Matthew Parker, and L. Baker Perry provided insightful feedback on the analysis and methodology.
 Anya Aponte-Torres, Declan Crowe, Jordan Fritz, Cameron Gilbert, Wayne Johnson, Rebecca Moore, McKenzie Peters, and McKenzie Sevier assisted with data processing.
 Jordan Fritz and Rebecca Moore produced and compiled the ER-2 flight leg plots for the supplemental material.
 The authors also express their sincere appreciation to the entire the NASA IMPACTS project team.
 This paper greatly benefited from the data collected during 3 seasons of research aircraft deployments and the insightful conversations with science team members.
 This research has been supported by the National Science Foundation (AGS-1905736), the National Aeronautics and Space Administration (80NSSC19K0354), and the Center for Geospatial Analytics at North Carolina State University.